Tuesday, August 6, 2019

 “You catch more flies with honey than vinegar.”

-I hoped to pull out some local gossip.
-“My husband’s retired.
-I start a new job at the college in August.
-We’re looking for a place to buy around here.”
+“I hope she’s okay.
+Her stroke shook us up.”
+I hoped to pull out local gossip.
+“My husband’s retired and I start a new job at the college in August.
+We’re looking for a home to buy.”

 “Are you LDS?” asked Rose.